KenKundert/avendesora/README.rst

 conveniently provide access to a wide variety of information about your online accounts, including its secrets such as passwords.
-Account values can be displayed, copied to the clipboard, or automatically typed into running applications such as you web browser or terminal windows, automatically recognize which account to use based on the window title.
-Avendesora can also open accounts in your web browser and warn you if you are not using encryption when you go to enter your password.
+Account values can be displayed, copied to the clipboard, or automatically typed into running applications such as you web browser or terminal windows.
+Avendesora can also open accounts in your web browser, automatically recognize which account to use based on the window title, and warn you if you are not using encryption when you go to enter your password.

 Account secrets can saved in encrypted form, as with password vaults, or generated from a root secret.
 Generated secrets have two important benefits.